harshporwal03/Mini-Projects/README.md

-# Projects
+# Mini-Projects

-Welcome to the **Projects** repository!
+Welcome to the **Mini-Projects** repository!
 This repository serves as a collection of my mini projects, primarily focusing on web development using HTML, CSS, and JavaScript.
 As I continue to learn new technologies, I will keep updating this repository with new projects, demonstrating my progress and skills.

 ## Table of Contents